The Monarch of the Glen (novel)

 The Monarch of the Glen is a Scottish comic farce novel written by English-born Scottish author Compton Mackenzie and published in 1941.
 The first in Mackenzie's Highland Novels series, it depicts the life in the fictional Scottish castle of Glenbogle.
+The title was a reference to the famous painting of the same name by Edwin Landseer.

-The television programme Monarch of the Glen is very loosely based on the series.
+The television programme Monarch of the Glen is very loosely based on the novel series.